segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/iterable/index.md

 ## Getting Started

-If you have previously enabled sending email events using the Iterable destination during our beta (using a project write key), you do not need to create new Iterable source.
+If you have previously enabled sending email events using the Iterable destination during the beta period (using a project write key), you do not need to create new Iterable source.
 Your email data will continue to flow as normal.

 1. From your workspace's `segment.com/<your-workspace>/sources` page, click **Add source**.

 2. Choose Iterable.

 3. Give the Source a name and add any labels to help you organize and filter your sources.
-You can give the source any name, but Segment recommends a name that reflects the source itself, as this name autopopulates the schema name.
+You can give the source any name, but Segment recommends a name that reflects the source itself, as this name auto-populates the schema name.
 For example, the source name  `Iterable` creates the schema `iterable`.

 4. The next page ("Overview") will surface your **Segment write key for Iterable.** Copy this write key.